 I am trained in pediatric first aid and I always carry a small first aid kit for bumps and scratches.
 I also carry a fire blanket and extinguisher when we plan to make a bonfire.
 I regularly check children for ticks and immediately remove any I find.

 Weather appropriate clothing is essential.
-I provide parents with a list of all necessary clothing and gear, including tick and sun protection.
-It is essential that all children are comfortable and protected from the elements.
+There’s no guess work for parents!
+I provide a detailed list of all necessary clothing and gear, including tick and sun protection.

 I require that children have all standard vaccinations according to the Swiss pediatric vaccinations schedule.
 I also recommend that children are vaccinated for tick-born encephalitis (TBE).